Every type A quiver locus is a Kazhdan-Lusztig variety: Zelevinsky map

-The following is an easy lemma in linear algebra. \begin{lem} Let $r,r_1,r_2$ be any positive integers, and $X=(x_{ij}),Y=(y_{ij})$ be two matrices of size $r_1\times r$ and $r\times r_2$ respectively.
+The following lemma in linear algebra is straightforward. \begin{lem} Let $r,r_1,r_2$ be any positive integers, and $X=(x_{ij}),Y=(y_{ij})$ be two matrices of size $r_1\times r$ and $r\times r_2$ respectively.
 Denote $XY=(z_{ij})$.
 Then the polynomials given by rule of matrix multiplication can be viewed as minors of size $r+1$ in the matrix

-\end{lem} \begin{lem} $\ker\zeta^*_Q\subset I_{w_Q(\mathbf{r})}$. \end{lem} \begin{proof} This kernel is the defining ideal of the image of $\zeta_Q$, which is a closed subvariety in $\mathbb{A}_Q$.
+\end{lem} \begin{lem} $\ker\zeta^*_Q\subset I_{w_Q(\mathbf{r})}$. \end{lem} \begin{proof} This kernel is the defining ideal of the image of $\zeta_Q$, which is a closed subvariety in $\mathbb{A}^{v_Q}$.
 The defining ideal of the image is generated by two types of polynomials: the first are the coordinate functions on the places of constant zero entries in $F_Q$ which is not a constant zero entry in $Z$; the second are determined by the rule of matrix multiplications (see Example \ref{ker-example} below).

 Now in matrix \ref{*} and \ref{**} we consider the special area bounded by the four horizon and vertical lines (i.e. the blocks with row/column label greater than $n'$).

 In \ref{*}, we can see that if one zero block has neither a constant identity south nor west, then every coordinate corresponding to this block can be viewed as a minor of size $\rank w_Q(\mathbf{r})_{[n']\times[t(L_l)]}+1$ in $Z_{[n']\times[t(L_l)]}$.
 And by Lemma \ref{X.Y.XY}, the generators given by matrix multiplications which happen in the special area lie in the ideal $I_{w_Q(\mathbf{r})}$ as well.